imixs/imixs-process-manager/README.md

 To run the application on the Open Liberty Application Server with Docker run:

-    $ mvn clean install -Pdocker-build-openliberty
+    $ mvn clean install -Pdocker-openliberty
-    $ docker-compose -f docker-compose-openliberty.yml up
+    $ docker-compose -f docker-compose-openliberty.yaml up

 The application running on OpenLiberty is available from:

     http://localhost:9080/

-You can find the configuration details of open liberty server in /src/docker/configuration/openliberty/
+You can find the configuration details in the server section [OpenLiberty](/docker/configuration/openliberty/README.md)